mraxime/next-custom-template/README.md

 APP_NAME comes with the following commands:

-- `npm run dev`: Starts the application in dev mode
+- `npm run dev`: Start the application in dev mode
 - `npm run build`: Build the application for production
 - `npm run start`: Start the application for production